CI-TRACS/Scientific_Workflows_and_Gateways/index.md

 >
 {: .prereq}

-By the end of this workshop, students will know how to:
+By the end of this workshop, students will:

 * Have a basic understanding of scientific workflows and gateways.
 * Have a basic understanding of resources which can help them discover and develop new scientific gateways.